 Selling on Amazon as a limited company will enable you to minimise the amount of personal tax and NIC that you pay.
 This is because you will be able to pay yourself with a combination of a salary and dividend payments.
-By paying yourself less than the National Insurance threshold of £8,632/year, you will not need to pay any national insurance or income tax.
+By paying yourself less than the National Insurance threshold of £9,504/year (2020-21 tax year), you will not need to pay any national insurance or Income Tax.

 Conversely, selling on Amazon as a sole trader will result in all profits being treated as personal income, thus subject to Income Tax rates and NIC.
 As a general rule of thumb, operating as a sole trader rather than trading through a limited company becomes tax-inefficient once your combined personal income from all sources reaches around £30,000 per year, and once it exceeds £50,000, you’ll become a higher rate taxpayer and will have to start paying 40% tax on personal income above that amount.

 Aside from the tax-saving benefits, setting up a limited company will also protect your personal finances.
 Due to the fact that limited companies are treated as distinct legal entities (just like people), they are responsible for their own debts and liabilities.